Humberside Airport: Bus

 Hornsby's Bus and Coach run a two-hourly service to the village of Kirmington, whilst stopping within airport grounds each way (Monday–Friday).
-Hornsby's also run a service every two-hourly on a Saturday from Kirmington to Brigg and further on to Kirton in Lindsey.
+Hornsby's also runs a service every two hours on a Saturday from Kirmington to Brigg and further on to Kirton in Lindsey.

 Rail

 The airport lies close to the South Humberside Main Line, which runs between Doncaster and the coast at Grimsby and Cleethorpes, running a few hundred metres to the north of the terminal.
 There is no stop on the line at this point and passengers must alight at Barnetby railway station, 2+1/2 mi to the west of the airport, or proceed to Grimsby or Hull and use the bus service.

 As of May 2022, a bus service operates from Scunthorpe calling at the surrounding villages (including Barnetby) and terminates at nearby Kirmington.
 The bus service runs on a two-hourly frequency and calls at Humberside Airport.
 However, the bus does not call at Barnetby railway station, so passengers must walk a short distance to the nearby bus stop on Kings Road.